taofuns/WWDC/README.md

 ## What's this

-**This is an app try to help u find more wwdc sessions than the offical Develper app.
+**From WWDC2007 to WWDC2022, This is an app try to help u find more wwdc sessions than the offical Develper app.**

 ## Why build this